kmonsoor/blog.kmonsoor.com/content/articles/pimp-up-my-terminal.md

 ---
 Title: How do I Pimp up My Terminal on Linux
 Date: 2021-03-31
-Tags: computing, linux, terminal, CLI, Zsh, "Oh My Zsh", macOS
+Tags: computing, Linux, terminal, CLI, Zsh, "Oh My Zsh", macOS
 Slug: pimp-up-my-terminal
 Status: Published
 Summary: How do I pimp up my Linux terminal?
-A quick trip through Zsh, Oh-my-zsh, and other power tools to make the command-line based workflow smooth and cool.
+A quick trip through Zsh, Oh-my-zsh, and other power tools to make the command-line-based workflow smooth and cool.
 ---

-Basically, the purpose of this post is to be my quick, copy-paste source of the commands that I use to set up my terminal, on a new *nix terminal.
+The purpose of this post is to be my quick, copy-paste source of the commands that I use to set up my terminal on a new *nix system.
 However, if someone else finds it useful, that'd be some cherries on top.

-This is the end goal.
+This command prompt in the below image is the end goal.

 ![The end goal of this post](https://i.imgur.com/YqnBifw.png)